 Mr. Shallcross spent several years with a well-known and prestigious personal injury firm in Chicago where he worked on many high-profile cases involving medical malpractice, aviation accidents, premises liability and commercial vehicle accidents.
 He opened his own firm in November 2014.
 Admitted to practice in Illinois, Mr. Shallcross is also admitted to practice before the U.S. District Court for the Northern District of Illinois.

 Mr. Shallcross has a record of success garnered through his hard work, skill, and determination.
 In 2014, he was the recipient of a Trial Lawyer Excellence Award from Law Bulletin Publishing after winning a $5 million jury verdict for his client who received a hysterectomy that was not needed.
 Other representative matters include his work, together with his co-counsel, in obtaining a $5,950,000 verdict for a client whose iliac artery was torn by a doctor, causing him severe muscle and nerve damage in his leg.

 Mr. Shallcross is actively involved in several legal organizations, his involvement includes:

 - Chicago Bar Association's Judicial Evaluation Committee, Member

 - Illinois Trial Lawyers Association, Member

 Some of Mr. Shallcross' notable successes include:

-- Represented a woman who underwent an unnecessary hysterectomy resulting in $5 million verdict.
+- Represented a woman who underwent an unnecessary hysterectomy resulting in a $5 million verdict.

-- Represented a man who suffered server nerve and muscle damage in leg after doctor negligently tore his iliac artery while performing a contraindicated stenting procedure resulting in a $5,950,000 jury verdict.
+- Represented a man who suffered severe nerve and muscle damage in the leg after doctor negligently tore his iliac artery while performing a contraindicated stenting procedure resulting in a $5,950,000 jury verdict.